intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/Start Here/Standards & Conventions.md

 ## API specification
 The API is based on REST / Hypermedia and specified in [OpenAPI v2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).

-API documentation is available through the *Sundaya Developer Portal* at [https://docs.sundaya.monitored.equipment](https://docs.sundaya.monitored.equipment).
+API documentation is available through the *Sundaya Developer Portal* at [https://docs.sundaya.monitored.equipment](https://docs.sundaya.monitored.equipment) (this site).